Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 **This code is rich in business rules**

-➡️ You must be ensured that these are correctly implemented.
+➡️ You must be confident that these are correctly implemented.

 The good news is that this code is relatively easy to test.
 A [reducer] is a single function that takes 2 parameters.